 The Integrated Monitoring Programme (ICP IM) is part of the effect-oriented activities under the 1979 Convention on Long-range Transboundary Air Pollution, which covers the region of the United Nations Economic Commission for Europe (UNECE).
 The main aim of ICP IM is to provide a framework to observe and understand the complex changes occurring in natural/semi natural ecosystems.
 This report summarizes the work carried out by the ICP IM Programme Centre and several collaborating institutes.
-The emphasis of the report is in the work done during the programme year 2021/2022 including:
+The emphasis of the report is in the work done during the programme year 2022/2023 including:

-- A short summary of previous data assessments - A status report of the ICP IM activities, content of the IM database, and geographical coverage of the monitoring network - National Reports on ICP IM activities are presented as annexes.
+- A short summary of previous data assessments - A status report of the ICP IM activities, content of the IM database, and geographical coverage of the monitoring network - Brief summary of forthcoming publication on heavy metal concentrations trend analysis - Update on developing co-operation with eLTER - Proposed workplan for the next period - Report on IM participation in Canadian led mercury sampling - National Reports on ICP IM activities